Provisional Patent Search: Everything You Need to KnowPatent Law ResourcesProvisional Patent

 You don't have to do a patent search before filing an application, but if you're serious about patenting your idea, hire a patent lawyer to take over for you.

 If you need help with provisional patent filing, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.